Trains to Doncaster

 The café culture is alluring, so we highly recommend you build time into your itinerary to enjoy the atmosphere.
 There are plenty of independent coffee shops scattered across town, as well as the usual scattering of familiar chains.
 However, for an exclusive experience, why not enjoy afternoon tea in the Mansion House?
 Here you can enjoy the very best speciality tea and coffee, as well as along with gourmet sandwiches, freshly-baked scones, and mouth-sized cakes in sumptuous surroundings.

 Doncaster has plenty to offer visiting culture vultures.
 With so much to see and do, the real difficulty is choosing what to fit into your trip!
 One of Doncaster’s central attractions is the Mansion House, where on open days you can explore the luxuriously opulent Georgian rooms.
 By contrast, Conisbrough Castle offers a glimpse into a more austere part of Doncaster’s history.
-The historical feel of the place is noticeable/ clearly evident as you wander the ruins of the old building.
+The historical feel of the place is noticeable as you wander around the ruins of the old building.

 If you want to explore Doncaster and all it has to offer, you’ll want to stay longer than a day!
 So, make sure you book a great value hotel in Doncaster before you arrive.